VanV-GBC/COMP3097-Group27/README.md

 #### Final Version

+- Add ability to add/remove/edit tags
 - Add search ability
-- Add sorting capability
+- Add confirmation on delete
 - Add form validation
 - Add Ability to share places on Facebook, Twitter and over email
-- Add form validation
 - Add a splash page
+- Fix ability to update rating everywhere
+- Fix tag fields to load from DB
+- Fix ability to add tags
+- Fix sorting capability
 - See if any other UI improvements can be made
+- See if it make sense to add list of countries/provinces to pick from
 - UI Consideration: chips for tags https://ionicframework.com/docs/api/chip
 - Fix any things noted by prof in Prototype 2